 Your gross income of 4,000 EUR per month for a single person is:

-- equal to the median gross income of 4,000 EUR in Paris
+- the same as the median gross Paris income of 4,000 EUR

-- greater than the median gross income of 3,166 EUR in other cities throughout France
+- higher than the median gross France income of 3,166 EUR

 These values refer to your gross income.
 To compute your net income use our salary calculator.

 While it is not imposed, it is recommended to spend less than 30% of your total household income on rent.